Doctor accused of overprescribing opioids in return for kickback money from drug company

 The indictment said the drug company paid Moran kickbacks to prescribe the drug and disguised those payments as speaking fees.

-It's alleged Moran was paid $140,000 dollars over the course of two years to prescribe this drug.
+It's alleged Moran was paid $140,000 over the course of two years to prescribe this drug.

 Martin Henehan said his wife was a patient of Moran's years ago.
-He said his wife had a back injury and the doctor overprescribed pain medication to her as well.
+He said his wife had a back injury, and the doctor overprescribed pain medication to her as well.

-"Taking them as prescribed and then taking more of them when the pain tolerance went up, she continued to take more and he continued to prescribe more and then more and then more," Henehan said.
+"Taking them as prescribed and then taking more of them when the pain tolerance went up, she continued to take more, and he continued to prescribe more and then more and then more," Henehan said.

-The company that allegedly paid kickbacks to Moran, Insys Therapeutics, last year agreed to pay a 225-million dollar settlement to the government.
+The company that allegedly paid kickbacks to Moran, Insys Therapeutics, last year agreed to pay a $225 million settlement to the government.

 Moran was released on his own recognizance.